- Never ski or snowboard alone.

 - Wear sunscreen to protect against sunburns.

 - Always check your child’s equipment to make sure it is in good condition and fits properly.
 Bindings should be checked at least once a year by a qualified technician or ski shop.
-Bindings, boots and skis that do not fit properly or are not properly adjusted are a significant risk factor for young skiers.
+Bindings, boots and skis that don’t fit properly or are not properly adjusted are a significant risk factor for young skiers.